HarrisonT0/helpdesk-tickets/README.md

 Web-app for handling IT helpdesk tickets and users.

+The app is deployed on render, which you can access with [this link](https://helpdesk-tickets.onrender.com/)

 ## Run
 The app was initialised using `uv`.
 If you have `uv`, you can clone the repo and run
 ```